keycloakify/keycloakify-starter/README.md

                # You can create stories even for pages that you haven't explicitly overloaded.
 See src/keycloak-theme/login/pages/LoginResetPassword.stories.tsx
                # See Keycloakify's storybook for if you need a starting point for your stories: https://github.com/keycloakify/keycloakify/tree/main/stories

-yarn start # See the Hello World app
+yarn dev # See the Hello World app
            # Uncomment line 97 of src/keycloak-theme/login/kcContext where it reads: `mockPageId: "login.ftl"`, reload https://localhost:3000
            # You can now see the login.ftl page with the mock data.
 (Don't forget to comment it back when you're done)